breki/TimeSlack/kotlin/SlackerTime-todo.md

+- use the new model state to get the current / next activity
 - how to handle the state when the last activity is run?
     - change button icon
     - instead of "next activity", show something else